mzivic7/endcord/configuration.md

     A single character used to draw folder pointer in tree drop down menus.
 - `tree_dm_status = "●"`
     A single character prepended to DM name in tree drop down, to indicate status: online/away/dnd.
 Also used in member list.
+- `border_corners = "╭╰╮╯"`
+    Characters used to draw corners in bordered mode.
 - `username_role_colors = True`
     Allow `%username` and `%global_name` to have color of primary role.
 - `media_ascii_palette = "  ..',;:c*loexk#O0XNW"`